 Contrast with Scrumming the Scrum.

 In terms of pattern theory, this is more of a “meta-pattern” than a proper pattern.
 It tempers the way that the team uses the fundamental process (make local change, review, reflect; or the plan-do-check-act (PDCA) cycle) on which the whole of incremental pattern practice is based.
 This pattern combines the structural improvements of organizational change with the time dimension of progress by introducing statistical variation.
-It adds a dimension of statistical control to the “check” part of PDCA, which too often is viewed as a static analysis of the state of the system.
+It adds a dimension of statistical control to the “check” part of PDCA, which is too easy to consider as being a static analysis of the system state.

 A team that improves its processes is likely to improve its product, and combined with ongoing product advances, Kaizen Pulse is a major contributor to Product Pride and helps the team achieve the Greatest Value in the long term.